Prompting Robot Teams with Natural Language: Automata-based Reasoning and Collaboration for Robot Teams

-Lastly, $o_r$ contains information from sub-task related measurements (e.g., position of obstacles, velocity of targets) and event information related to the atomic propositions of the automata (e.g., a switch turns on, a flag is captured).
+Lastly, $o_r$ contains information from sub-task related measurements (e.g., position of obstacles) and event information related to the atomic propositions of the automata (e.g., a switch turns on).
 The latter can be shared among neighbors to improve the reactivity of the local RNN at each robot and the efficiency of the team overall.
 We therefore modify the input to the RNN from the observed $p^l_{i,k}$ to an aggregated $\Bar{p}^l_{i,k}$ that includes information from neighbors as well.
 The vector $\Bar{p}^l_{i,k}$ is obtained from a general aggregation operation $\doubleoplus$ (see Fig. \ref{fig:overview} (middle and bottom)) that can be implemented in multiple ways.
-In the most general case, $\doubleoplus$ can be learned, for instance, as a GNN.
+In the most general case, $\doubleoplus$ can be learned, for instance, as another GNN.
 For some use-cases, it can be reduced to simple boolean logic such as \texttt{AND} or \texttt{XOR}; or it can even be extracted automatically from the language command, although we leave this option as future work.